 Health & problem

 The Saint Bernese is vulnerable to many health problems that other breeds of large dogs can encounter.
 However, unlike other crossbreed dogs, it can also inherit many of its parent breeds’ health problems.
 However, some of these illnesses can be avoided by doing regular vet exams and simply knowing what they are susceptible to.

 Some minor health concerns that the Saint Bernese may be susceptible to include allergies, obesity, and eye infections.
 Occasionally, the breed is diagnosed with hyperthyroidism.

 Some major health problems include cancer, bloat, and spinal issues.
 Another disease that they are prone to is von Willebrand Disease, a blood clotting disorder.
-This is the most common inherited blood clotting disorder in dogs, which results from a lack of von Willebrand factor, the protein that helps clot blood.
-Similar to hemophilia in humans, who can also get this disease, it can cause the dog to excessively bleed following an injury, even one as minor as a small cut.
+This breed is the most common inherited blood clotting disorder in dogs, which results from a lack of von Willebrand factor, the protein that helps clot blood.
+Like hemophilia in humans, who can also get this disease, it can cause the dog to excessively bleed following an injury, even one as minor as a small cut.

 Saint Bernese Adoption

 Of course, thorough research should be done not only on the breed but on the breeder as well, as a reputable breeder should be used.
 Because the Saint Bernese is an extremely rare hybrid, be prepared to search extensively for a well-known breeder selling puppies.
 Because of their rarity, buying a Saint Bernese is also very expensive, ranging between $1000 to $2000.

 Saint Bernese Pros and Cons

 There are many pluses to owning a Saint Bernese.
 These dogs have many qualities that make them the perfect dog breed for a family.
 They are patient and loyal, and they play well with children.
 They are also very protective and would make a great watchdog.
 If one has other pets, they are generally fine with having them in the household.